And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.—Anaïs Nin

-We start with an initial consultation period of one to three sessions.
+We start with an initial consultation period of a few sessions.
 During this time we’ll discuss your history, current situation and concerns, and goals for therapy.
-In addition, we explore resources and helpful tools to practice between our sessions.
-This consultation period allows us to get to know one another and explore whether working together is a good fit.
+We’ll also explore resources and helpful tools to practice between our sessions.
+This consultation period allows us to get to know one another and explore how best to serve your needs.

 What is your fee?

 How long are sessions?

 Our sessions are 50 minutes.